What is the degree called?

 How do I get a field placement?

 There are two pathways to identifying a field placement within the MAE.
 The first is where a specific individual is put forward by their workplace.
 Usually this is a workplace where the individual is already an employee and their job allows them scope to complete the MAE requirements.
-Potential scholars interested in pursuing this pathway should discuss this with their workplace and then jointly contact the Convener of the MAE program.
-Potential scholars would still need to apply for the MAE during the call for applications during September.
+Potential scholars interested in pursuing this pathway should discuss this with their workplace and then jointly contact the Convenor of the MAE program.
+Potential scholars would still need to apply for the MAE during the call for applications during July-August.

-The second pathway is where potential scholars apply as part of a general intake for students in August each year.
+The second pathway is where potential scholars apply as part of a general intake for students in July-August each year.
 The applications will then be reviewed and ranked by a number of potential placements, who will indicate which students they are interested in.
 Shortlisted applicants will be interviewed by MAE program staff and potential field placements.
 Potential applicants in this category do not need to approach potential placements for the MAE program.

 Is the degree open to overseas students?